 Birth Centre?
 When birthing at the Birth Centre it is important to give as much notice as possible to ensure collection is possible before you leave the hospital.
 If you birth at night and are heading home before morning you will take your placenta with you in a cooler bag with plenty of ice.
 Place it in the fridge when you arrive home and text in the morning to arrange collection.
 Please be aware that you may need to pay a travel fee for collection and delivery to your home address.

 Can I Lotus Birth with Placentophagy?
-Encapsulation with a lotus birth is very different and not really a lotus birth at all.
+Encapsulation with a lotus birth is very different and not really a true lotus birth at all.
 It is a "partial" lotus birth.
 There are very strict rules with doing this, there has to be very controlled conditions.
 Below is a brief run down on what's required.
 You will need a thermal lunch bag with a zipper closing around the top.
 Two freezer bricks that will fit well into the thermal lunch bag to go on top and bottom.
 Have a second set in the freezer at all times to swap out.
 Soon after the placenta is birthed, place it into two Ziplock bags and then create a little mini-fridge for it by putting one frozen pack on the bottom of the bag, then the placenta, then the second frozen pack on top then do up the zipper with just the cord coming out of the corner of the zipped up bag.
-You can wrap a flannel around the cord at the exit to stop the cold.
+You can wrap a flannel around the cord at the exit to stop the cold moving up the cord to baby.
 The placenta can be kept this way for a maximum 6 hours.
 As soon as the cord is separated it is ready for collection and processing as normal.
 Normal Lotus birth without encapsulation explained here. https://www.naturalparenting.com.au/lotus-birth-a-gentle-beginning/

 I am pregnant again, can I take my left over placenta capsules?
 Placenta capsules are NOT safe to take while pregnant due to the postpartum hormones that help to contract the uterus and bring it back down to normal size.
-It could be a miscarriage issue.
+It could create a miscarriage issue.
 Once baby is born it is safe to start taking them from day three.
 It is wise to open one up and check for things like mould, sticky or wet powder.
 It should be slightly organic smelling but not off smelling or offensive.
 Usually they are fine if you take them straight from the freezer so take one as a test and if no problems like an upset stomach continue at a dose you feel is right for you.
 If you have any issues when taking them discontinue and discard.

 What Our Clients Are Saying